Mat Hodgson: The United Way

 In 2021 Hodgson released ‘The United Way’ – a documentary film featuring Eric Cantona on Manchester United.
 The film tells the story of Manchester United from the 1950’s, with the Busby Babes and the Munich Air Disaster, through to the Treble win of 1999, whilst also documenting Cantona’s time at the club.
 Additionally to Cantona, it features Andy Burnham, David Beckham, Ryan Giggs, Bryan Robson, Mark Hughes, Steve Bruce, Shaun Ryder, Ole Gunnar Solskjær, Nicky Butt, Peter Schmiechel, Peter Hook, Andy Cole, Teddy Sheringham, Ron Atkinson, Tommy Docherty, Lord Kinnock, Lord Heseltine etc The United Way includes an original score by four-time Academy-nominated composer George Fenton.

 Other Documentary Work

-Additionally, Hodgson has produced and/or directed several documentary titles, which include Night of the Fight: Hatton’s Last Stand, Sleeping Giant: An Indian Football Story, Fight Game: The McGuigans, Frampton: Return of the Jackal, 48 Hours with Muhammed Ali, Brothers in Sand and Once Were Lions.
+Additionally, Hodgson has produced, directed, showrunned and executive produced several documentary titles, which include Mission to Burnley, Josh Taylor:Portrait of a Fighter, Night of the Fight: Hatton’s Last Stand, Sleeping Giant: An Indian Football Story, Fight Game: The McGuigans, Frampton: Return of the Jackal, 48 Hours with Muhammed Ali, Brothers in Sand and Once Were Lions.